tonton-pixel/emoji-test-patterns/README.md

 ## Description

-This Node module returns a JSON-compatible object literal containing two pattern strings: all emoji and fully-qualified (keyboard) emoji, generated using the information extracted from the Unicode 12.0 data file `emoji-test.txt`:
+This Node module returns a JSON-compatible object literal containing several pattern strings: all emoji, component emoji, fully-qualified (keyboard/palette) emoji and non-fully-qualified (display/process) emoji, generated using the information extracted from the Unicode 12.0 data file `emoji-test.txt`:

 - **Emoji_Test_All**
 - **Emoji_Test_Component**